Mara Karlin: Biden administration

 Karlin also helped form a new emerging capabilities policy office.
+In 2023, Karlin received the Department of Defense Medal for Distinguished Public Service, the highest award given to civilians by the Secretary of Defense.

 On 11 December 2023, Karlin announced that she would be stepping down from her position as Acting Deputy Under Secretary of Defense for Policy and Assistant Secretary of Defense for Strategy, Plans, and Capabilities, to take up a position in academia.
 On July 8, 2024, the Brookings Institution announced that Karlin had been appointed a visiting fellow.
+Simultaneously Karlin is a professor at Johns Hopkins University's School of Advanced International Studies.
+In 2026, Karlin was appointed by Jack Reed to serve on the Commission on the National Defense Strategy.

 Publications

 Karlin is the author of two books, Building Militaries in Fragile States: Challenges for the United States, and The Inheritance: America's Military After Two Decades of War.